haaroonafroz/medical_copilot/README.md

 4.  **Reasoning Node (The "Brain"):**
     *   **Goal:** Synthesizes the *Patient Data* + *Medical Evidence* to form a recommendation.
+    *   Can proactively use **Clinical Tools** before answering:
+        *   **Risk Calculator:** Computes ASCVD 10-year risk for Statin/BP therapy decisions.
+        *   **Interaction Checker:** Checks NIH RxNorm for dangerous drug-drug interactions.
     *   *AI Logic:* "Patient is on Lisinopril but BP is still 150/95.
-Guidelines suggest adding a Thiazide diuretic for this demographic.
-I will recommend this change."

-5.  **Critique & Human-in-the-Loop (Safety):**
-    *   **Goal:** Ensures safety before output.
-    *   *AI Logic:* "Wait, does this new drug interact with their current allergy list?"
-(Future Implementation)
+Guidelines suggest adding a Thiazide.
+Checking interaction between Lisinopril and Hydrochlorothiazide...
+Safe.
+Recommending addition."

+5.  **Tool Executor Node (ReAct Loop):**
+    *   **Goal:** Executes the deterministic tools requested by the Reasoning Node and loops the result back for final synthesis.

 ---